FitttZee » Knowledgebase » Custard – Problems and Solutions

 For egg only custard, the mixture should be cooked until it reaches 175°F – 180°F / 80°C – 82°C for crème anglaise.
 However, when preparing the base for ice cream, the desired temperature for thickness can range from 180°F – 185°F / 82°C – 85°C.

-It’s advised to cook the mixture until a thin film adheres to a metal spoon when it is dipped into the custard, which is approximately 180°F / 82°C. This consistency, known as “nappé” in French, describes the thickness of a sauce, particularly a custard sauce, that coats the back of a spoon and retains its shape when a finger is drawn through it.
+It’s advised to cook the mixture until a thin film adheres to a metal spoon when it is dipped into the custard, which happens approximately at 180°F / 82°C. This consistency, known as “nappé” in French, describes the thickness of a sauce, particularly a custard sauce, that coats the back of a spoon and retains its shape when a finger is drawn through it.

 In general, egg-based puddings and custards can curdle if cooked beyond 185°F / 85°C, unless a thickening starch is included.
 Which makes egg only custards a bit of a nuisance.